molgenis/capice/README.md

 - -s / --split: Float that defines a split of the input data before any processing happens, but after balancing happens (if called).
 Use this flag if you want to create a benchmarking / validating dataset out of the initial input dataset.
 - -ttsize / --train_test_size: Float that defines what percentage of the processed data will be used as test dataset once the model is actually training.
 - -e / --exit: Flag to be called if the program should exit right after balancing (if called), splitting (using -s, if called) and the loading of default hyper parameters (if called) for testing purposes or for data preparation purposes.
+- -v / --verbose: Flag to print more debugging messages.
 - -f / --force: Flag to be called if output files should be overwritten if they exist.
 - --disable_logfile: Flag to be called if the creation of a logfile is not wanted.